 There's no smart dialling here though - that really irks as it's an excellent method of getting to your contacts through the dial pad.
 Android 4.3 and up has it baked into the OS, and it feels high time Apple did the same thing.

-The Phone app has been updated slightly too with iOS 7.1, with the buttons now turned from large coloured rectangles to circular buttons to match the dialling pad - it's a subtle change that I didn't really care about when first hearing of it, but does look more aesthetically pleasing.
+iOS 7.1 brought a slight upgrade to the Phone app, with the buttons turned from large coloured rectangles to circular buttons to match the dialling pad - it's a subtle change that I didn't really care about when first hearing of it, but does look more aesthetically pleasing.

 Maybe Sir Ive was bored in a meeting and re-tooled them.